x86txt/portfolio/proposals/cyware/README.md

 By going with two well known packaging solutions - OVA and container - the bulk of the support burden will be in the up-front generation of a comprehensive knowledge base.
 However, this can be built-out concurrently with the provisioning and deployment of our testing environment to make better use of our staff's time.

-Additionally, if a customer chooses to take advantage of our PLG integration, we can generate webhooks that can take action - this could be a container redeploy or a VM restart.
-There is a world of possibility here depending on the specifics of the application.
-It will fall to our engineers and support staff to keep keep a database of these and then for the DevOps and SRE teams to turn those into an actionable webhook.
+Since we are including an observability stack, if we are contacted with issues we can have customers send us exactly the information we need, which will greatly speed MTTR (Mean Time to Resolution).
+For example, we can ask the customer to send us a screenshot of a particular dashboard, to export a subset or even an entire set of logs, or open a screen-sharing session so we can see the environment directly.

 [<< Return](./README.md#support)

 ## 5. Compliance

-I believe that compliance will largely be a non-issue, except for enabling centralized logging of client data into our datacenter.
-This would be a great discussion to have with Cyware Legal or Compliance Teams, but I feel we'd have to engineer a way to disable the logging.
-There are two approaches we can take, for the container just read an environment variable and turns it on or off, and for the OVA we would build-in a deploy-time switch that allowed the customer to enable or disable the log-shipping to us.
+This would be a great discussion to have with Cyware Legal or Compliance Teams, but with as long as we choose sane defaults such as requiring HTTPS, making sure disk at-rest in the default, in-transit encryption is in-use between all the components, provide a way for our clients to upload and make use of their own certificates, and allow them to export their logs to the destination of their choice, most compliance situations should be covered.

+We can address any one-off requirements as they arise and will make sure we keep a section in our knowledgebase in case any other customers are also subject to the same requirement.

 [<< Return](./README.md#compliance)

 ## 6. Value Add

-For clients who want additional support from Cyware, we could offer the ability for their PLG stack to export data to a PLG Stack that we control.
+For clients who want additional support from Cyware, we could offer the ability for their PLG stack to export resource or log data to a PLG Stack that we control.
 Ideally, this would be single-tenant for compliance reasons and would be negotiated as part of the sales process.

-The support and maintenance burden on Cyware staff can be kept to a minimum by utilizing Grafana Cloud and generating a re-usable Terraform module to provision a single-tenant environment for a customer, with a URL masked to be from Cyware - for example mattevans.support.cyware.com as opposed to tenant123.dfgt.cloud.grafana.com.
+For this particular value add, the support and maintenance burden on Cyware staff can be kept to a minimum by utilizing Grafana Cloud and generating a re-usable [Terraform module](https://grafana.com/docs/grafana-cloud/developer-resources/infrastructure-as-code/terraform/terraform-cloud-stack/) to provision a single-tenant environment for a customer, with a URL masked to be from Cyware - for example mattevans.support.cyware.com as opposed to tenant123.dfgt.cloud.grafana.com.
 We could work with our marketing and/or design team to create a generic skin for the portal, so unless a client looked deeply, it would look like part of our application stack.

-Another option would be to roll the PLG backend ourselves using the open source versions of Prometheus, Loki, and Grafana.
+Another option would be to roll the PLG backend ourselves using the open source versions of Prometheus, Loki, and Grafana and automate it via Terraform or even Ansible.

 As always, my team and I would do an analysis of both solutions, consider the pros/cons, as well as staff time, level of effort, and estimated on-going support burden, to determine which solution to pursue.
 That discussion would include our sales team and their opinion on whether this is something our clients would even want - it's probably not worth deploying if only a very small subset of clients are interested.